 PandaDoc makes it easy for you to generate any type of business or legal document within minutes.

 We offer over 750 ready-made business templates that are expert-vetted and easily customizable.

 That way, you keep your website users and visitors happy and ensure your business stays on the right side of the law.

 Sign up for our 14-day free trial to see why leading businesses across the globe chose PandaDoc as their main document creation tool.

-There’s a bunch of websites whose top priority is earning ad money over the quality of service, so they don’t care to update their templates.
+There are many websites with the top priority of earning ad money over quality of service, meaning they don’t update their templates.

 PandaDoc offers expert-vetted customizable templates that are always up-to-date and very easy to use.